-Any violation of SPG 201.65-1 or this implementing policy may be a cause for disciplinary action.
+Any violation of SPG 201.65-1 or this policy may be a cause for disciplinary action.
 In the first instance, the employee's supervisor shall evaluate the violation and take appropriate action, if needed, all in accordance with existing University policies and procedures.
 Consultation with the employee's Human Resources representative may be appropriate.
-The outcome of the supervisor's review and any actions taken shall be documented and included within the secure file maintained by the Administrative Director.
+The outcome of the supervisor's review and any actions taken shall be documented and included within the secure file maintained by the associate dean serving as the COI/COC manager.
 If appropriate, all relevant documentation may also be included within the employee's personnel file maintained as provided under SPG 201.46.